axr/website-data/pages/blog/2013/on-the-road-to-0.4.9/content.md

 If you have been following us on Twitter you should already know that we were registered to the *best new web technology* category of the [.net awards](http://www.thenetawards.com/).
-Miro is going to attend the ceremony and I might tag along depending on my mood.
+Miro is going to attend the ceremony and I will tag along, granted that I manage to cross the border.
 We have some fierce competition, notably Dart (Google) and TypeScript (Microsoft).